Virus: Giant viruses

 Mimivirus is one of the largest characterised viruses, with a capsid diameter of 400 nm.
 Protein filaments measuring 100 nm project from the surface.
-The capsid appears hexagonal under an electron microscope, therefore the capsid is probably icosahedral.
-In 2011, researchers discovered the largest then known virus in samples of water collected from the ocean floor off the coast of Las Cruces, Chile.
+The capsid appears hexagonal under an electron microscope; therefore, the capsid is probably icosahedral.
+In 2011, researchers discovered the largest then-known virus in samples of water collected from the ocean floor off the coast of Las Cruces, Chile.
 Provisionally named Megavirus chilensis, it can be seen with a basic optical microscope.
-In 2013, the Pandoravirus genus was discovered in Chile and Australia, and has genomes about twice as large as Megavirus and Mimivirus.
-All giant viruses have dsDNA genomes and they are classified into several families: Mimiviridae, Pithoviridae, Pandoraviridae, Phycodnaviridae, and the Mollivirus genus.
+In 2013, the Pandoravirus genus was discovered in Chile and Australia, and its genomes were determined to be about twice as large as Megavirus and Mimivirus.
+All giant viruses have dsDNA genomes, and they are classified into several families: Mimiviridae, Pithoviridae, Pandoraviridae, Phycodnaviridae, and the Mollivirus genus.

-Some viruses that infect Archaea have complex structures unrelated to any other form of virus, with a wide variety of unusual shapes, ranging from spindle-shaped structures to viruses that resemble hooked rods, teardrops or even bottles.
+Some viruses that infect Archaea have complex structures unrelated to those of other viruses, with a wide variety of unusual shapes, ranging from spindle-shaped forms to hooked rods, teardrops, or even bottles.
 Other archaeal viruses resemble the tailed bacteriophages, and can have multiple tail structures.